 A floral tribute to suffrage at Bodnant Garden

-This year our gardeners have transformed the Round Garden with an annual flower design in red, white and green, the colours of the suffrage movement, which has been blooming all summer long.
-The display of wildflowers has been a real talking point for visitors.
+In 2018 our gardeners transformed the Round Garden with an annual flower design in red, white and green, the colours of the women's suffrage movement.

-Head gardener John Rippin says: "We sowed a bespoke annual mix from Pictorial Meadows with a dramatic colour scheme based on the suffragist colours of red, white and green.
+Head gardener John Rippin said: "We sowed a bespoke annual mix from Pictorial Meadows with a dramatic colour scheme based on the suffragist colours of red, white and green.
 It's proved very popular with visitors who've liked the informality of the design and how attractive the flowers are to insects, as well as the link to the suffragist story.
 For next year we're keen to follow up on some of these ideas with a scheme which is more permanent."